For the love of Beer and Belgium!

 I enjoyed some Leffe Blonde (also a Belgian beer) but not as dark.
 I found it to be refreshing and since I’m a foodie, I loved it with my burger and fries.
 This Abbey is in the southern part of Belgium and one that I would definitely like to add to my list.
 I haven’t discovered this part of Belgium yet… not yet!

 This Antwerp based beer was a medium color and can be found in several restaurants all around the city.
 De Koninck has been brewing since 1833.
 They still have BrewFests and events going on all year-round in Antwerp.
 They also have a rooftop bar at the brewery making this a fun stop on a tour.

-The Beer Museum was fun and interactive, it began with an IPAD (in English) describing pictures, displays and historical points of interests (you just had to point and listen) Our tour also included three beer tastings.
+The Beer Museum of Belgium was fun and interactive, it began with an IPAD (in English) describing pictures, displays, and historical points of interests (you just had to point and listen) Our tour also included three beer tastings.
 There were several different flavors to choose from ~ the beer glasses weren’t too small either.

-~ Remember these Belgian beers pack a punch – they have a little bit more alcohol than your average Bud.
+~ Remember these beers in Belgium pack a punch – they have a little bit more alcohol than your average Bud.